Fast Route to Thermalization

-To evaluate the coherence generation we compare between ${\cal S}_{V.N}$ and energy entropy ${\cal S}_E=-k_B\sum_i p_i \text{ln}p_i $, where $\{p_i\}$ are the populations in the energy representation.
-As seen in figure \ref{fig:entropy}, the two are very close, demonstrating that for protocol duration $t_f= 6\,\b{2\pi/\bar{\Omega}_{ref}}$ the dynamics is dominated by the energy.
+To evaluate the coherence generation, we compare ${\cal S}_{V.N}$ and energy entropy ${\cal S}_E=-k_B\sum_i p_i \text{ln}p_i $, where $\{p_i\}$ are the populations in the energy representation.
+As seen in Fig. \ref{fig:entropy}, the two are very close, demonstrating that for protocol duration $t_f= 6\,\b{2\pi/\bar{\Omega}_{ref}}$, the dynamics is dominated by the energy.
 Nevertheless, the two entropies differ at intermediate times when the state exhibits maximal coherence.
-At the beginning and final times ${ \cal S}_{V.N}={\cal S}_E$ since the state is diagonal in the energy representation.
+At the beginning and final times ${ \cal S}_{V.N}={\cal S}_E$, since the state is diagonal in the energy representation.

 Another measure of the irreversibility is the entropy production $\Sigma$.
-Close to equilibrium it can be defined as $\Sigma = {\cal S}_{V.N}-{\cal Q}/T_B$ or equivalently as $W-\Delta F_S$.
-For the general case, quantum entropy production rate is recognized with the negative derivative of the Kullback-Leibler divergence \cite{breuer2002theory} between the system state and the fixed point of the dynamical map (the instantaneous atrractor).
-The divergence is a measure of difference between two quantum states ${\cal D}\b{\hat{\rho}_1||\hat{\rho}_2}=\text{tr}\b{\hat{\rho}_1 \b{\text{ln}\hat{\rho}_1-\text{ln}\hat{\rho}_2}}$.
+Close to equilibrium, it can be defined as $\Sigma = {\cal S}_{V.N}-{\cal Q}/T_B$ or equivalently, as $W-\Delta F_S$.
+For the general case, quantum entropy production rate is recognized with the negative derivative of the Kullback-Leibler divergence \cite{breuer2002theory} between the system state and the fixed point of the dynamical map (the instantaneous attractor).
+The divergence is a measure of the difference between two quantum states ${\cal D}\b{\hat{\rho}_1||\hat{\rho}_2}=\text{tr}\b{\hat{\rho}_1 \b{\text{ln}\hat{\rho}_1-\text{ln}\hat{\rho}_2}}$.
 It is non-negative and it decreases as the system evolves under Eq. \eqref{eq:lindblad} \cite{lindblad1975completely}.
 This property implies the positivity of the entropy production rate $ \dot{\Sigma}\b{\hat{\rho}_S\b t}\equiv-\f{d}{dt}{\cal D}\b{\hat{\rho}_S\b t||\hat{\rho}_S^{I.A}}\geq 0$.
 Figure \ref{fig:entropy_production_vs_t} presents the entropy production rate during a STE expansion protocol.
 As expected the entropy production rate is positive.
-It obtains maximum values at intermediate times, when coherence builds up and dissipates to the bath.
-This dissipation leads to the increase of the total entropy and irreversiblity.
-When the initial or final states are not in equilibrium with the bath (procedures PE1, PE2 and PEC), the entropy production at corresponding boundary.
+It reaches maximum values at intermediate times, when coherence builds up and dissipates to the bath.
+This dissipation leads to the increase in total entropy and irreversibility.
+When the initial or final states are not in equilibrium with the bath (procedures PE1, PE2 and PEC), the entropy production does vanish at corresponding boundary.